How Much Does a Food Truck Make in 2026?

 Related Pages

-Updated March 2026.
+Updated April 2026.
 Revenue estimates based on industry survey averages across our 50-city permit database.
 Individual results vary by market, concept, and operator.